mozzarellaV8/agora-marketplace/parse-html/ag-RelevantTags-p.md

 # Agora - Relevant Tags - 'p' directory

-What follows below is some manual parsing of the html files from the Agora Marketplace harvest.
+What follows below is some manual parsing of the html files from the Agora Marketplace harvest using a combination of Chrome Developer Tools and selectorgadget.

 This was done in preparation for using `rvest` to import the information into dataframes.
-The html pages are from the directory `p` within the daily listing directories from the harvest.
+The html pages are from the directory `p` within the daily crawls, and contain all individual product listings for that day's crawl.

 - [vendor directory tags](ag-RelevantTags-vendor.md)
 - [cat directory tags](ag-RelevantTags-cat.md)